hardik-kansal/Database-Engine/README.md

             };
     ```

     and then manually encode/decode fields at specific offsets.
-This avoids any reliance on `__attribute__((packed))`
-    and does not depend on compiler struct layout or optimization flags.
+This avoids any reliance on `__attribute__((packed))` and does not depend on compiler struct layout or optimization flags.
 However, the main objective of this project
-    was to keep the code as simple as possible, implementing only the essentials to understand the workflow and
-    the intricacies of structs and compilers.
-The current code uses packed structs for clarity and brevity, but
-    a real-world DBMS would use explicit byte layouts for full portability and safety.
+    was to keep the code as simple as possible, implementing only the essentials to understand the workflow and the intricacies of structs and compilers.
+The current code uses packed structs for clarity and brevity, but a real-world DBMS would use explicit byte layouts for full portability and safety.

     Note: This approach is compiler-specific and may not work as intended on compilers that do not honor `__attribute__((packed))` or have different struct layout rules.

 - **Fuzz Testing using AI**
-  - Sample input files are under `ai-generated-tests/`.
+  - Sample input files for basic operations are provided under `ai fuzz testing/`.

-- **Reset**
-  - To start fresh, remove the data file: `rm -f f1.db`
+  - Sample input files specifically for transactions are included in `ai_fuzz_testing_transactions/`.